supermihi/gurobimh/README.md

   to rely on Gurobi officially supporting your desired Python version.
 * `gurobimh`'s performance is much better, especially when modifying models a lot (like in a hand-written branch and bound solver).
-* `gurobimh` is free software an can be easily extended
+* `gurobimh` is free software an can be easily extended.
 * `gurobimh` ships Cython `pxd` file which allows you to write statically typed Cython programs for virtally C performance.